Thai Chickpea Curry

 - Heat a Dutch oven (or other large pan with a tight-fitting lid) with oil over medium heat.
 Add peanuts and saute until peanuts are deep golden brown and toasted, 4 to 5 minutes.
 Use a slotted spoon to remove peanuts, leaving remaining oil in the pan.

 - Add rutabaga, coconut milk, and stock (portion for curry).
 Give everything a stir and then cover with a lid.
-Simmer curry, covered, until rutabaga is tender and chicken is cooked through, ~15 minutes.
-(Note: Once the curry starts to simmer, reduce heat to prevent it from bubbling too vigorously.
-Keeping the curry at a low simmer is the key to tender chicken.)
+Simmer curry, covered, until rutabaga is tender, ~15 minutes.
+(Reduce heat if the curry starts to boil vigorously.)

-- Remove the lid and stir in baby spinach and fish sauce.
+- Remove the lid and stir in baby spinach.
 Return lid to the pan and cook for about 2 minutes more, until the spinach is wilted.

 - If quinoa was made ahead, reheat in the microwave.